U.S. Mayors' Climate Protection Agreement

 The Mayors’ Climate Protection Agreement is an initiative spearheaded by Seattle Mayor Gregory Nickels that was unanimously endorsed by the U.S. Conference of Mayors in June, 2005.
 It encourages state and local governments to take actions to reduce greenhouse emissions.

 By signing this commitment, Gaithersburg pledges to think globally and act locally by striving to meet or exceed Kyoto Protocol targets for reducing global warming pollution and urging Congress to pass climate protection legislation.

-Initiatives already in place in Gaithersburg include the opening of Gaithersburg’s first green building, the Youth Center at Robertson Park, with features that include a geothermal heating and cooling system, ENERGY STAR windows, and insulation made from recycled denim.
-The City also promotes the use of wind energy, its urban forestry program has earned it a Tree City USA designation for 17 consecutive years, and the City’s equipment fleet recently began using B20 biodiesel fuel.
+Initiatives already in place in Gaithersburg include Gaithersburg’s municipal green buildings, the Youth Center at Robertson Park and the Olde Towne Youth Center, with features that include geothermal heating and cooling systems, ENERGY STAR windows, and insulation made from recycled denim and soy beans.
+The City also promotes the use of wind energy through the purchase of Renewable Energy Credits (REC’s), its urban forestry program has earned it a Tree City USA designation every year since 1989, and the City’s equipment fleet uses B20 biodiesel fuel.

-The City will also examine other projects aimed at reducing greenhouse gas emissions, including conducting a greenhouse gas emissions inventory, implementing energy efficiency improvements in new and existing City operations and buildings, greening the City’s vehicle fleet by incorporating more hybrids, and pursuing clean alternative energy.
+The City will also examine other projects aimed at reducing greenhouse gas emissions, including conducting a greenhouse gas emissions inventory, implementing energy efficiency improvements in new and existing City operations and buildings, greening the City’s vehicle fleet by incorporating more hybrids and electric vehicles, and pursuing clean alternative energy.

-For more information on the City’s environmental programs please contact the Environmental Affairs Office at 301-258-6310 or email@example.com.
+For more information on the City’s environmental programs please contact the Environmental Services Office at 301-258-6330 or firstname.lastname@example.org.